When you children are between nine and twelve you have an incredible opportunity to prepare them for adolescence.

-When our oldest child, Ashley, was about twelve, we were drifting blissfully down the river called preadolescence.
+When our oldest child, Ashley, was about 12, we were drifting blissfully down the river called preadolescence.
 We were enjoying our relationship with her immensely.
 Maybe this teenage thing was something that happened to other, perhaps less-skilled, parents, we thought.

 Our pleasant river cruise was interrupted when we volunteered to teach a sixth-grade Sunday school class.
 From the very first Barbara and I sensed they were ready for some meat, not the macaroni and cheese we might have stirred up for them.
 They seemed primed to have their convictions challenged, shaped, and tested—to really grapple with truth at a profound level.